 As Chief Marketing Officer at Efficy, the CRM editor, I am doubly sensitive to the quality of the data that is in my CRM.
 Firstly, like any marketer, data is my raw material.
 Secondly, I spend my time writing articles or animating webinars to tell our customers that data quality is essential.
 So, this summer, it’s decided, I’m starting to “clean” this summer.
 Why this period?
 Operationally, there are fewer events and new contacts are fewer.

 From these cleaning activities, here are 5 best practice to improve your CRM data quality:

 Designate yourself as volunteer!

 The quality of the data should be everyone’s business but unfortunately, it is far from the case.
-So, you need a data quality manager.
+So, if you want to improve your CRM data quality you need a data quality manager.
 Since we are the first ones interested (and the first impacted…), it’s time to stick to it.
 I advise you to set up KPIs (number of contacts without an e-mail address, number of companies without t activity sector filled in, number of contacts whose language is not available …) and make a point regularly (once quarterly) to correct defects that have occurred in the meantime.

 Do not be afraid to throw away data!

 Adopt Marie Kondo’s method and delete all contacts that are no longer useful to you.
 You will be compliant with the GDPR and you will focus on the target audience for your communications.
 For my part, the purge tool in the CRM helped me a lot.
 And then, for the data I still needed for statistical purposes, I simply anonymized them.

 Go hunting for duplicates! !